List of numismatics awards: Nelson Wright Medal in Bronze

 Administered by the Numismatic Society of India.

 North Book Prize

 Administered by the British Numismatic Society—established in 2006 with a generous donation by Jeffrey North, is awarded every two years for the best book on British Numismatics.

-Award
+Otto Paul Wenger Award

 Administered by the Association of Swiss Professional Numismatists.

 Parkes Weber Prize

-Administered by the Royal Numismatic Society—instituted in 1954 through the generosity of the late F. Parkes Weber, it is awarded for an original essay of not more than 5,000 words on any subject relating to coins, medals, medallions, tokens or paper money.
+The Parkes Weber Prize is administered by the Royal Numismatic Society—instituted in 1954 through the generosity of the late F. Parkes Weber, it is awarded for an original essay of not more than 5,000 words on any subject relating to coins, medals, medallions, tokens or paper money.

 Paul Simon Memorial Award

 Administered by the Numismatic Association of Australia—instituted in 1977 by Mrs Jessica Simon, of Ballarat Victoria, in memory of her late husband.
 The Award was established to recognise the outstanding contribution by any person in promoting numismatics within numismatic organisations in Australia.
 The award consists of a medallion by Michael Meszaros, struck at the Paris Mint, which depicts a portrait of Paul Simon on the obverse, and a hand holding a coin of Israel on the reverse, together with a certificate.